ThrowTheSwitch/Ceedling/plugins/module_generator/README.md

 files would be named `SecretLairModel`, `SecretLairConductor`, and `SecretLairHardware`.
 Isn't that nice?

+But what if I don't want it to place my new files in the default location?

 Similarly, you can create stubs for all functions in a header file just by making a single call to your handy `stub` feature, like this: